‘Game Of Thrones’ Star Sophie Turner Turns Sausage Reviewer On Instagram

 The British actress, best known for her role as Sansa Stark in the highly popular HBO fantasy series Game of Thrones, recently set up a new Instagram account, @sophiessausagereviews, which is totally dedicated to sausages of all shapes and sizes that she had eaten on her travels worldwide.

 “Passionate Bout The Saus” is the short but to-the-point bio written for Turner’s new Instagram account which was started about a week ago.
-With seven posts so far, the 22-year-old would describe a sausage that she has eaten somewhere on her travels and rate it on a scale of 1 to 10.
+With seven posts so far, the 22-year-old would describe a sausage that she has eaten somewhere on her travels and rate it on a scale of one to 10.
 The account has since chalked up 37,500 followers (and counting).

 The first review was a sausage that the natural blonde ate at Heathrow Airport in London, England.
 Her verdict went, “#nofilter London, England.
 A classic Cumberland.
 Juicy on the bite.
 Skin not too tough.
 Around the size of my middle finger: perfect.
 However I might have liked the skin to be a little crispier.
 For what it is…..
 Result: 7/10.”